strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 Firstly, this setup requires all Kafka clusters to be labelled with the appropriate Strimzi custom resource selector.
 Lets imagine that our Kafka fleet consists of 3 clusters: A, B & C, which are all running Kafka 3.8.0 and are located in the `kafka` namespace.
-We want these clusters to be managed by the Stimzi 0.43 instance.
+We want these clusters to be managed by the Strimzi 0.43 instance.
 So we apply the label defined in the `install-files/cluster-operator-0.43.0/patches/patch-deployment.yaml` file above: `strimzi-resource-selector=strimzi-0-43-0`.
 This can either be done in the Kafka cluster CR: